bfritscher/cours-ptw-slides/zero_to_hero_angular.md

 add it to the body
 add a serach bar to the menu and when it changes get the field value and trigger the search on moviedb

-highlight path and morenice
+## highlight path and more nice
 in the app controller we can listen to the $locationChangeSuccess event and if the path is not /search empty the search field set a new variable on this controller scope with the current path use this to add the active class on the link menu which is the current active one

-finally use a nice backdrop image add a background-image to the body with a variable on the app scope. set this variable in the moviectrl (hint: since its a child scope it can see its parent ;-) ) don't forget to reset the backdrop when path changes.
+## finally use a nice backdrop image
+add a background-image to the body with a variable on the app scope. set this variable in the moviectrl (hint: since its a child scope it can see its parent ;-) ) don't forget to reset the backdrop when path changes.